-Exploring how to best track how money is spent in community
+STRATEGY 3: Exploring how to best track how money is spent in community

-Tracking how money is spent in communities is essential to advancing racial equity.
+Using equity indices to understand concentrated disadvantage and tracking how money is spent in those communities is essential to advancing racial equity.
 Budgets alone do not guarantee equitable outcomes; tracking spending builds accountability and ensures dollars reach the communities and programs they were intended for.
 In addition, tracking spending allows government to see if spending is closing disparities or reinforcing them.
 By tracking spending alongside results, government can measure improvements in access and outcomes.
 And when communities can see where funds are being spent (or not being spent), they can advocate for changes and participate in the budget process.